The Art of Sales-CS Handoffs: Sales Vs (CS) Customer success

 Document Everything

 Recording every interaction, no matter how trivial it may seem, provides a comprehensive view of the customer’s needs and expectations.
-This documentation should be accessible to all relevant team members, ensuring that the CS team can tailor their approach to each client effectively (Prezentor) (Dooly).
+This documentation should be accessible to all relevant team members, ensuring that the CS team can tailor their approach to deliver it to each client effectively (Prezentor) (Dooly).

 Define Clear Roles